 Bobsled Jamaica: A 1000 metre long gravity-drive through the Jamaican rainforest

-However, Mystic Mountain is not only about the stunning views and an adrenaline rides.
-You may also visit Bobsled Museum, take guided natural walks, cool off in an infinity pool with a waterslide or enjoy relaxing time in the tropical gardens watching Hummingbirds.
+However, Mystic Mountain is not only about the stunning views and adrenaline rides.
+You may also visit Bobsled Museum, take guided nature walks, cool off in an infinity pool with a waterslide.
+Alternatively, enjoy a relaxing time in the tropical gardens watching Hummingbirds.
 The choice is yours.

-Mystic Mountain is a great place for families, especially if you have kids of different ages.
+Mystic Mountain is an excellent place for families, especially if you have kids of different ages.

 GOOD TO KNOW: